nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### "Owner_hook` permissioning behavior

-Token owner contract MAY implement additional hooks which are invoked when tokens are send from or receiver to the owner's account.
+Token owner contract MAY implement additional hooks which are invoked when tokens are send from or received to the owner's account.
 If such a hook is invoked and failed, the whole transfer operation MUST fail.

 |  Possible value |  Required config API | Comment |